mikeluken/MauiSample/README.md

 # MauiSample

-I have upgraded my Maui app to use .net8 and target Android 13.
+I have started upgrading our Maui apps to use .net8 and target Android 13.
 In doing so, I am trying to eliminate the deprecated `base.OnBackPressed();` but I am running into an issue.

+# Background

 Old logic:
 ```